MY STORY HAS 2 CHAPTERS.

 P&G is synonymous with product demos, but they can be rather functional, especially for deodorant.
 To dramatize efficacy of Old Spice, we created the ultimate 48-hour demo with Facebook Live.
 To ensure that people tuned in, we created an ecosystem of teasers and reminder ads.

-To keep people tuned in, we pushed out content throughout the 2 days made with the live footage and invited viewers to suggest sweat-inducing activities.
+To keep people tuned in, we pushed out content throughout the 2 days with the live footage and invited viewers to suggest activities.

 Collaboration with W&K Brazil.

-Our challenge was to make McDonald’s more relevant during the World Cup when all eyes are on the game.
+Our challenge was to make McDonald’s more relevant during the World Cup.

 We didn’t try to beat ‘em, instead we joined the game - by recreating the best plays of the day in fries.
 We created a stadium made entirely of McDonald's packaging and worked every night during the championship to create the content

-The campaign scaled across 37 countries and broke all vertical norms.
+The campaign scaled across 37 countries and broke all vertical norms and won multiple awards.

-The Laundress created a product collab with singer John Mayer and our task was to ensure it led to strong product sales.
+The Laundress created a product collaboration with singer John Mayer and our task was to ensure it led to strong product sales.

 The launch was centered around a Live Drop in a multi-phased strategy: tease, drop, and sustain.
 The content literally aired John’s dirty laundry and integrated a seamless shopping functionality during the Instagram LIVE event.